livegnik/2way-design/2WAY High-Level Design.md

   "signer": "user_id",
   "app_id": "hashed_app_identifier",
   "criteria": {
-    "type": "full_name",
+    "child_type": "full_name",
     "parent": {
       "type": "pubkey",
-      "value": "",
-      "degree": 1,
-      "connections": [34, 56, 78, 102]
+      "child_id": [34, 56, 78, 102]
     }
   }
 }
 ```

-In this query:
+In this JSON document:
 - `object` specifies the type of object being queried, which is an `attribute`.
 - `signer` identifies the user who initiated the query.
-- `app_id` is the hashed identifier for the application.
+- `app_id` is the hashed identifier for the application for security purposes.
 - `criteria` specifies the parameters for filtering:
-  - `type` denotes the type of Attribute being queried, specifically `full_name`.
+  - `child_type` denotes the type of child attribute being queried, specifically `full_name`.
-  - `parent` identifies the parent Attribute relationship:
+  - `parent` identifies the parent attribute relationship:
-    - `type` specifies that the parent is a `pubkey` Attribute.
+    - `type` specifies that the parent is a `pubkey` attribute.
-    - `degree` indicates the degree of separation for the parent query, set to `1`.
-    - `connections` is an array of record IDs representing the `pubkey` Attributes retrieved from the previous query results.
+    - `child_id` is an array of record IDs representing the `pubkey` attributes retrieved from the previous query results.

-Executing this query would retrieve additional data from the Graph on Disk, specifically the full names associated with each record ID that was returned in the initial query.
-This approach allows for a layered exploration of connected data within the 2WAY system, leveraging relationships defined by Attribute types and their hierarchical structure to enrich the user's data retrieval experience.
+Executing this query would retrieve additional data from the Graph on Disk, specifically the full names associated with each signer's pubkey attribute that was returned in the initial query.
+This approach allows for a layered exploration of connected data within the 2WAY system, leveraging relationships defined by attribute types and their hierarchical structure to enrich the user's data retrieval experience.

+Alternatively, users could streamline their data retrieval process by formulating a more comprehensive query that incorporates both initial data retrieval and subsequent related data exploration.

 #### Future Enhancements